alex9smith/gdelt-doc-api/README.md

 )
 ```

-Filters for `keyword`, `domain`, `domain_exact`, `country` and `theme` can be passed either as a single string or as a list of strings.
+Filters for `keyword`, `domain`, `domain_exact`, `country`, `language` and `theme` can be passed either as a single string or as a list of strings.
 If a list is passed, the values in the list are wrappeed in a boolean OR.

 You must pass either `start_date` and `end_date`, or `timespan`